MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/create-check-with-blank-status.md

 ---

 # Create checks with a blank status
-This topic describes creating blank checks, such as one used to record a check that has been damaged and can't be used for payment.
+This topic describes the abitlity to create blank checks, such as one used to record a check that has been damaged and can't be used for payment.

 The **Checks** page is where you perform maintenance tasks on checks, such as creating new check numbers and deleting checks.
 Blank status checks can also be created from this page.
 After a check has been created with a Blank status, it cannot be deleted or reused in the system.
 This feature is available from the **Checks** page if the **Create checks with a blank status on the Checks page** parameter on the **Feature management** page is enabled.
 If the feature is not enabled, then Blank status checks can be created from the **Payment by check** dialog during the Accounts payable payment generation process.